MathsFans/Tchisla/README.md

 Readme in English

-This project will collect all good solutions for iOS game [Tchisla](https://itunes.apple.com/us/app/tchisla/id1100623105?mt=8).
+This project will collect all optimal solutions for iOS game [Tchisla](https://itunes.apple.com/us/app/tchisla/id1100623105?mt=8).

 This Repo is currently maintained by
 - [@Tairraos](https://github.com/tairraos)
 - [@gsdevcn](https://github.com/gsdevcn)

-Any suggestions or github issues are welcome.
+Any suggestions are welcome.

-All current (2016-09-17) optimal solutions for 1-2000 (except 1389#6) are updated, more solutions will be coming soon.
+All current (2016-09-17) optimal solutions for 1-2000 (except 1389#6) are updated, more solutions are coming soon.

 [Click to view solutions](https://github.com/MathsFans/Tchisla/blob/master/solutions.txt)